Maksym-Ryaboshapka/krypton-grapher/README.md

 cryptographer.decrypt(text, lang, shift);
 ```

-**Note**: If you don't provide the _shift_ as the third argument, the method will return an array with all possible variations of the text.
+**Note**: If you don't provide the `shift` as the third argument, the method will return an array with all possible variations of the text.

 ## Supported Languages

+In parentheses, you can see the abbreviation that should be passed as the `lang` parameter.

-- English
+- English (en)
-- Ukrainian
+- Ukrainian (uk)

 _More languages will be supported in the future._